 - Sensory and motor integrity

-Here is a strong and direct criticism, while not intended to be offensive, hits at the problem.
+Here is a strong and direct criticism.
+While not intended to be offensive, it strikes at the problem.
 “I trained to be a foot specialist not deal with social issues!”
-There is a simple remedy, if you feel that this is the case then train to be an FHP; we need them and most are good and offer a great service.
-A podiatrist is a specialist and the foot does not work without the rest of the body.
-Dependent on nutrition and mental and psychological stability we cannot expect to help patients with a narrow view to how they function as a whole.
+There is a simple remedy; if you feel this is the case, then train to be an FHP; we need them and most are good and offer a great service.
+A podiatrist is a specialist whose foot does not work without the rest of the body.
+Dependent on nutrition and mental and psychological stability, we cannot expect to help patients with a narrow view of how they function as a whole.

-Taking a good patient history can afford knowledge about patients and their personal history and family life are just as important as hobbies, sport and occupations.
-Bear in mind on average we spend twice the time a family GP will spend on a patient.
+Taking a good patient history can provide knowledge about patients, and their personal history and family life are just as important as hobbies, sports and occupations.
+On average, we spend twice the time a family GP spends on a patient.

 The musculoskeletal side will involve gait, foot pressure assessment, alignment and movement.
 The two are not mutually exclusive.
 As for what we do, there must be simple principles associated with four objectives –

 - Pain assessment and management to reduce discomfort

 - Optimise restoration of movement for safety, efficiency and independence